Last updated January 15, 2019

 Permission requests should make sense to users, and should be limited to the critical information necessary to implement your application.

 Don't request access to information that you don't need.
-You may only request access to the Google user data that is necessary to implement existing features or services in your application.
+Only request access to the minimal, technically feasible scope of access that is necessary to implement existing features or services in your application, and limit access to the minimum amount of data needed.
 Don't attempt to "future proof" your access to user data by requesting access to information that might benefit services or features that have not yet been implemented.

 Request permissions in context where possible.
 Request access to user data in context (via incremental auth) whenever you can, so that users understand why you need the data.